By Corey Mitchell, Joe Yerardi and Susan Ferriss

 Some states, Virginia most notably, have also taken steps to slash referrals of children to law enforcement for minor incidents.

-A 2015 Public Integrity investigation identified Virginia as the top state for referrals in the 2011-12 school year.
+A 2015 Center for Public Integrity investigation identified Virginia as the top state for referrals in the 2011-12 school year.
 The commonwealth’s rate of about 16 referrals per 1,000 students was nearly three times the national rate.
 The investigation revealed that Virginia middle-school students, some with disabilities, were arrested and charged with crimes such as felony assault on police and obstruction of justice.

 In 2020, after years of adopting and rejecting multiple reforms, legislators approved a bill making Virginia the first state to prohibit police from charging students with disorderly conduct at school or school-sponsored events.
 Legislators also removed language from the state code that educators said contributed to driving up referrals because many believed it obliged them to report any potential crime, including a possible misdemeanor.